ekumachidi/vsts-heroku-tasks/Tasks/PushToHeroku/README.md

 **Push Root:** Root folder to be pushed.

-**Git Ignore:** File or folder paths to ignore on pushing to Keroku.
+**Git Ignore:** File or folder paths to ignore on pushing to Heroku.
 See the [gitignore documentation](https://git-scm.com/docs/gitignore).

 ## Known issues
 If you have any issues, please let us know [here](https://github.com/BoostingMy/vsts-heroku-tasks/issues).